halflogic/jenkins-cicd-demo/README.md

 2. Click Pipeline > click [ OK ]

-3. In the Pipeline script text area, enter the code below and click [ Save ]
+3. In the "Pipeline script" text area, enter the code below and click [ Save ]
    ```
    pipeline {
        agent any